October 30, 2020

 CONVICT’S CODE (1939)

 The less-than-famous Motion Pictures for Television, Inc. offered up this sixty-two-minute, quintessential forgotten film, directed by Lambert Hillyer and distributed by Monogram Pictures Corporation—known after 1953 as Allied Artists Pictures Corporation.
 It had no chance of garnering fans in a year of monumental productions.
 Hillyer chewed through one movie after another, ending his career with the successful television series, Highway Patrol.
 There is not much to say about this budget-constrained, well-acted crime film except that the plot is revealed in the first ten minutes.
 There is nothing about the cinematography or music score that has not been seen or heard before.
 Capitalizing on a Thirties trend, there may be scenes between two characters explaining what has happened or what is about to happen so the viewer will not be confused.
-But confusion is not an issue with the obviously spelled-out screenplay by John Krafft.
+However, confusion is not an issue with the obviously spelled-out screenplay by John Krafft.

 THE FIRST TEN MINUTES